 In addition to licensing, ask your HVAC installation professional if they have liability insurance and are appropriately bonded.
 Accidents can happen no matter how professional your installer may be.
 It is important to know your property has protection should damages occur.

-How Does the Installation Professional You Want to Hire Determine the Size of the HVAC System Needed?
+How Does the Installer Determine the Size of the HVAC System Needed?

 It is important to understand how your installation professional plans to decide on the right HVAC system for you.
 Most importantly, you must understand the size of the system they recommend.
 If the system is too small for your space, then it will not adequately serve its purpose.
 And if the HVAC system is too large for your space, it will not function efficiently and could cost you more than necessary on your monthly utility bill.